-Talk to your parents about their financial status and how you think life insurance will help you and any other beneficiaries when they pass.
+Talk to your parents about their financial status and how life insurance will help you and other beneficiaries when they pass.
 We know it’s difficult to talk about your parents dying, but it’s essential to talk about the financial aspect of it before it’s too late.

 So, if you’re wondering:

-Can I get life insurance on my parent without them knowing?
+Can I get life insurance for my parent without them knowing?